 Standard currencies (such as the Australian dollar) are centralised and regulated.
 These have a middleman (a bank or the government) to keep a record of how much currency is available and who has what.
 This helps to track fraud attempts, such as counterfeiting.

-A cryptocurrency is a peer-to-peer trading system that has no middleman.
+A cryptocurrency peer-to-peer trading system has no middleman.
 Instead, all logs are recorded in a ‘blockchain’.
-People who own some of a particular cryptocurrency all keep track of payments and transfers of money.
+People who own some of a particular cryptocurrency keep track of payments and transfers.
 If person A sends a bitcoin to person B, every bitcoin owner is notified.
 The blockchain speaks to participants’ computers, and when they all agree on where the money is, an extra ‘block’ is added to the chain with updated balances and the whereabouts of the money.

 Cryptocurrency Investment Scams